Iva Frühlingová

 Iva Frühlingová (born 11 May 1982 in Litvínov, Czechoslovakia) is a Czech female singer and model, famous in the Czech Republic and France.
 Despite her Czech descent she sings mostly in French.

 Biography

 Frühlingová was born in Litvínov, Czechoslovakia, now Czech Republic.
 When she was 14 years old she moved to Paris to work as a model.
-There she released her first album called Litvínov, in 2003.
-This album became popular in Czech Republic and even in France especially song Ou Tu Veux Quand Tu Veux.
-In 2004 she moved back to Prague where she did her second album – Baby Doll.
-In the fall of 2008 she released her third CD – Strip Twist.
+She joined a music group called Turn Over and her singing led to a four-album record deal from Virgin Records.
+In France she released her first album called Litvínov, in 2003.
+The album was certified gold and platinum in the Czech Republic.
+Two singles from the album charted in Belgium and France.